 Mont Belvieu Associates ("MBA") - a 49% economic interest in an entity which owns a 50% interest in a NGL fractionation facility.
+See Note 7 for subsequent event.

 Entell NGL Services, LLC ("Entell") - a 50% economic interest in a NGL transportation and distribution system located in Louisiana and southeast Texas.